kwikius/mixer_lang/README.md

 For ArduPlane, for example, the usual basic inputs are Pitch, Yaw, Roll, and Throttle, though others can be defined as you wish.
 As well as the basic inputs, every [ArduPlane parameter](http://plane.ardupilot.com/wiki/arduplane-parameters/) is available as a constant input.
-Other flight parameters, such as Airspeed, Attitude will also be available, plucked staright from there latest runtime values in code.
+Other flight parameters, such as Airspeed, Attitude will also be available, plucked straight from there latest runtime values in code.

 Outputs
 -------